sudarpo/cantril-learn-cantrill-io-labs/aws-dms-database-migration/02_LABINSTRUCTIONS/STAGE3 - Create & Configure the AWS Side infrastructure.md

 # STAGE 3C - INSTALL WORDPRESS Requirements

-Select the `awsCatWeb` instance, right click, `Connect`
+- Select the `awsCatWeb` instance, right click, `Connect`
-Select `Session Manager` and click `Connect`
+- Select `Session Manager` and click `Connect`
-When connected type `sudo bash` to run a privileged bash shell then update the instance with a `yum -y update` and wait for it to complete.
+- When connected type `sudo bash` to run a privileged bash shell
+- update the instance with a `yum -y update` and wait for it to complete.
-Then install the apache web server with `yum -y install httpd mariadb`  (the mariadb part is for the mysql tools) Then install php with `amazon-linux-extras install -y lamp-mariadb10.2-php7.2 php7.2 `
+- install the apache web server with `yum -y install httpd mariadb`  (the mariadb part is for the mysql tools)
+- install php with `amazon-linux-extras install -y lamp-mariadb10.2-php7.2 php7.2 `
-then make sure apache is running and set to run at startup with
+- make sure apache is running and set to run at startup with

 ```
 systemctl enable httpd